-You use Db::put() to put, or write, a database record.
-This method requires you to provide the record's key and data in the form of a pair of Dbt objects.
+You use DB->put() to put, or write, a database record.
+This method requires you to provide the record's key and data in the form of a pair of DBT structures.
 You can also provide one or more flags that control DB's behavior for the database write.